No. 18 West Virginia beats No. 2 Kansas 85-69

 Kansas: This was the start of the Jayhawks' toughest stretch of the season with games against three straight ranked teams, including two on the road.
 Kansas came into the game shooting 50 percent from the field but was limited to 42 percent (25 of 59) on Tuesday.

+The Jayhawks also went 6 of 15 from the free throw line.

+''Just got to get in the gym and get better at that,'' Jackson said.

 West Virginia: The Mountaineers snapped a two-game losing streak with arguably their most complete performance of the season.
+When Kansas took the lead midway through the second half, West Virginia didn't wilt the way it did in losses to Oklahoma and Kansas State.

+''It was a must win,'' Phillip said. ''It's what we talked about all week.
+Losing wasn't on our mind.''

 UP NEXT